 Top of the page

+Blood pressure is a measure of how hard the blood pushes against the walls of your arteries.
 It's normal for blood pressure to go up and down throughout the day.
-But if it stays up, you have high blood pressure.
-Another name for high blood pressure is hypertension.
+But if it stays up, you have high blood pressure (hypertension).

 Health Tools help you make wise health decisions or take action to improve your health.